 - A raised double bed and a pull out double bed mean plenty of sleeping space for four.

 - The adjacent shower room features a gas-powered shower.

-- A wood burning stove warms up autumn and winter evenings.
+- A wood burning stove warms up early spring evenings.

 - The kitchen is off-grid but equipped with everything you need for easy cooking.